yaxley-peaks/blog/src/syncope.md

 <span style="font-size: 1.5rem"> धड़कने </span>

-which can be read as धड़कने (दिल की) or धड़कने (दिल को) depending on where it appears in a sentence.
+which can be read as धड़कने (दिल की) or धड़कने (दो दिल को) depending on where it appears in a sentence.
 This is absolutely un-acceptable for a language that uses a phonetic script.

 Surely there must be a better way of doing this?
 I understand why this isn't a part of the script, Sanskrit did not have this problem and then we just went along with it but there is a standard Hindi spec and an organization that does the standardization.
 Why didn't they like add DLC symbols to denote this discrepancy.